Licensing

 Platform Licenses

-Platform licenses provide access to custom applications built on the Salesforce platform without access to standard CRM objects (Opportunities, Cases, Campaigns, Forecasts, etc.).
+Platform licenses give access to custom applications built on the Salesforce platform.
+They do not include standard CRM objects (Opportunities, Cases, Campaigns, Forecasts).

 Platform Starter (formerly Force.com App Subscription)